ellakoa/postcard-poem/content/posts/the-butterflys-song.md

   They dance their song
   with iridescent wings
   A whimsical mime
-  played out through time
+  to a silent rhyme

-  Dancing to the music of
+  They enter a stage draped
-  the birds and the bees
+  With flowers and trees
-  In a theatre set
+  Warm sunny skies
-  draped with flowers and trees
+  and a gentle breeze

 alignPoemLeft: true